Indonesia Furniture Industry Thrives on Natural Resources

 Makers use a wide variety of wood and nonwood forest products that can be sourced domestically.

-Many Indonesia furniture manufacturer especially from Jepara Central Java use teak and rattan.
+Many Indonesian furniture manufacturers especially from Jepara Central Java use teak and rattan.

-Indonesia furniture manufacturer offer ornate antique reproduction pieces and modern minimalist designs in various materials.
+Indonesian furniture manufacturers offer ornate antique reproduction pieces and modern minimalist designs in various materials.
 The country was one of the top 15 exporters of furniture in 2016, having sent abroad about $1.09 billion worth of products under HS code 9403, according to data extracted from the DESA/UNSD, United Nations Comtrade database.

 A key factor in making the industry one of the world’s major suppliers of furniture is the domestic availability of raw materials.
 For one, Indonesia is the world’s top producer of rattan, accounting for over 80 percent of the global supply.
 Among the major sources of rattan in the country are Kalimantan and the islands of Sulawesi and Sumatra.